Hybrid Program Schedule

 Community Class Teaching

 Trainees will teach one Community Class either In-Person at Bloom or Virtually, to be scheduled at their convenience.
+Lead trainer will observe and provide detailed feedback.

 Trainees are required to observe 10 prenatal classes.
 Four of the prenatal observations must be taught by Lead Trainers and these sessions will be available as recorded classes.
 Three may be observed with other Bloom instructors (or your lead trainers, whichever you prefer), while the remaining three classes may be observed elsewhere in the community (fee for attendance will vary based on class location chosen).